hantsy/seam3-report-demo/readme.md

 			e.printStackTrace();
 		}

-  For the JRDataSource, you can specify the JRDataSource you will use in the reports.
-JasperReports provides several JRDataSource implementation for different cases.
+  JRDataSource is a JasperReports specified "datasource" which is responsible of gathering the data for report generation.
+JasperReports provides several implementations, please refer to the JRDataSource for details.
+In this case, we have got a list, we can use JRBeanCollectionDataSource to wrap the list. use in the reports.

-  Personally, I dislike the jrxml syntax and do not want to use jrxml syntax to fill data, I only want to use JasperReports as report engine.
+  Everything works well.
+But personally, I dislike the jrxml syntax and do not want to use jrxml syntax to fill data, I only want to use JasperReports as report engine.
 I am familiar with Apache Velocity, is possible using Velocity as template and fill data?

+##Improved the codes with Apache Veloctiy

   Now change the report generation process slightly, and introduce an extra step to generate the pure jrxml.